AsgerJon/WorkToy/README.md

 ```

 The above collection of functions implement recursive lambda functions to
-calculate function values of several function using Taylor-Maclaurin
+calculate function values of common mathematical functions including:

-series.
-Because that's not flexing at all.
+- ``exp``: The exponential function.
+- ``sin``: The sine function.
+- ``cos``: The cosine function.
+- ``sinh``: The hyperbolic sine function.
+- ``cosh``: The hyperbolic cosine function.

+The lambda functions implement Taylor-Maclaurin series expansions at a
+given number of terms and then begin by calculating the last term
+adding the previous term to it recursively, until the 0th term is reached.
+This implementation demonstrates the power of the recursive lambda
+function and is not at all flexing.

-#### Instantiation of classes
+### Instantiation of classes

 Since this discussion includes class instantiations, the previous section
 discussing functions will be quite relevant.
 We left the discussion of